Complete Call-by-Value Calculi of Control Operators, I: Introduction

 Another leap is audacious identification between terms.
 It means that we deviate from the standard tradition that terms are built in the form of trees.
 We have an analogy in arithmetic.
 For instance, an expression $2+4+6$ allows two tree forms, $(2+4)+6$ and $2+(4+6)$.
-However, we, humans, can understand the expression simultaneously as whichever of these trees, or even as addition of three numbers, with intended ambiguity.
+However, we, humans, can understand the expression simultaneously as whichever of these trees, or even as the addition of three numbers, with intended ambiguity.
 We appeal to this power of humans, who can identify the entities that look similar.
 While this ability is not shared by computers, there is no harm, for the behavior of identified terms is indistinguishable observationally.
 The main philosophy in our design is to build a system that is usable for humans.
+We believe that the complexity caused by the ambiguity is paid off by a number of good properties, and is mitigated by the verification method using parasitism.

 These modifications affect only the structure of the call-by-value lambda calculus.
 It is orthogonal to control operators in a sense.
 So we incorporate control operators into our call-by-value lambda calculus in two different ways.
 The first is the $\lambda\mu$-calculus and the second the catch/throw calculus after Crolard \cite{ltb70}.
-We focus mainly on the former, giving only short discussion for the latter in \S\ref{weg04}.
+We focus mainly on the former, giving only a short discussion for the latter in \S\ref{weg04}.